 The Pediatric Acute Care Education Sessions (PACES) program offers free peer-to-peer virtual webinars and roundtable discussions to support clinicians caring for pediatric patients at rural community hospitals.
-The sessions provide education and clinical guidelines for a wide range of topics, such as treatment of pediatric patients with COVID-19; multisystem inflammatory syndrome in children; and physician morale and wellness.
+The sessions provide education and clinical guidelines for a wide range of topics, such as treatment of pediatric patients with diabetic ketoacidosis, head trauma, Brief Resolved Unexplained Event (BRUE), COVID-19 and more.

 Induction into Child Passenger Safety Hall of Fame